 A man does not have himself killed for a few halfpence a day or for a petty distinction.
 You must speak to the soul in order to electrify the man.
-(Napoleon)
+(Napoleon Bonaparte)

-These words of Napoleon capture the distinction between the transformational leadership style, which focuses on inspiration and change, and the transactional leadership style, which focuses on rewards and punishments.
+These words of Napoleon, in language reflective of the time, capture the distinction between the transformational leadership style, which focuses on inspiration and change, and the transactional leadership style, which focuses on rewards and punishments.
 Of course Napoleon understood the importance of rewards and punishments.
 Nonetheless, he also understood that carrots and sticks alone don't inspire individuals to excellence.